Acupuncture and Chinese Medicine for Stress, Anxiety and Mental Health

 In my experience, patients that start acupuncture for a physical complaint, come back for subsequent treatments with unexpected improvement in symptoms such as insomnia or other emotional difficulties.
 I’ve also seen many patients ashamed or embarrassed to share with me that they are experiencing emotional or mental upheaval as a main complaint, while addressing a physical ailment such as “tense shoulders from sitting behind the desk at the office”.
 Yet they are experiencing insomnia, panic attacks or deep depression simultaneously.

 Life can be really tough sometimes in this human experience.
-It is very much okay to ask for professional help, to take some time out or to have a health treatment to take care of you.
+It is very much okay to ask for professional help, to take some time out or to have a health treatment to take care of you so you can reassess and manage things.

 Research: Acupuncture has shown to have some promise in assisting anxiety related disorders.
 Although at this time evidence is inconclusive, it does show potential positive results.